Austinet/weather-app/README.md

 ### What I learned

-I was able to practice working with ReactJs, Tailwind CSS and Axios.
+I was able to practice working with ReactJs, Tailwind CSS, and Axios.
 I also practiced using the navigator object, useNavigate hook from react router dom, local storage, etc.

 ### Continued development